pupbrained/draconis/README.md

 - This program uses the openweathermap API for fetching the weather.
 You must have an API key from openweathermap if you want to use the weather function.
 - Update checking and package counting will take a long time, and slow down the program by quite a bit.
 This cannot be avoided because of the fact that these checks require external system commands.
 Only use these options if you don't mind losing a second or two of time every time you run the program.
+  - NixOS does not support package update counting.

 ## How to use